rachelemason/HI-infrastructure/README.md

 Each notebook calls an associated python module that contains the bulk of the code needed to do the work:

-- RunModels.ipynb, run_models.py: train CNNs on LiDAR data and produce initial maps
+- RunCNN.ipynb, run_cnn.py: train CNNs on LiDAR data and produce initial maps
-- Performance.ipynb, performance.py: train XGBOOST on the initial CNN maps, a canopy height map, and 147 bands of imaging spectroscopy data; produce maps; then use apply vector operations to refine the maps.
+- RunXGB.ipynb, run_xgb.py: train XGBOOST on the initial CNN maps, a canopy height map, and 147 bands of imaging spectroscopy data; produce maps; then use apply vector operations to refine the maps.
   - Also calls apply.py to apply models to entire study regions (as opposed to training and test regions)
 - MakeFigures.ipynb, make_figures.py: create the figures in the paper